Tom Hawes, M.D.

 John H. Stevens, M.D.

-Dr. Stevens is the Chairman and CEO of HeartFlow Inc. He has had a distinguished career as an entrepreneur and health care professional.
+Dr. Stevens is the President and CEO of HeartFlow Inc. He has had a distinguished career as an entrepreneur and health care professional.
 He was the Co-Founder and CTO of Heartport, the Co-Founder and Executive Chairman of Amp Resources, Co-Founder and Chairman and CEO of Sundrop Fuels.
 He has had extensive experience founding, investing and leading technology focused companies.
 He was an Assistant Professor of Cardiovascular Surgery at Stanford University.
 He received his B.S. from the University of Utah and M.D. from the Stanford University School of Medicine.

 Casey Tansey joined USVP as a general partner in April 2005.
 A veteran of the medical device industry, Casey brings over 25 years of entrepreneurial, early-stage medical device and seasoned operating experience to USVP.
 During his tenure as CEO and President of Epicor Medical from 2001 to 2004, Casey, along with a dedicated team, pioneered a minimally-invasive treatment for atrial fibrillation and transformed the company into a recognized market leader.
 He led Epicor’s acquisition by St. Jude Medical at a valuation of more than $200 million.
 Prior to Epicor, Casey was CEO and President of Heartport, a public company that helped pioneer minimally-invasive cardiac surgery which is now a Johnson & Johnson company.
 Before that, he was with Baxter Edward’s Cardiovascular Division for nearly ten years, holding various sales and marketing positions.
 During his tenure at Baxter, Casey was involved in launching innovative heart valve products that have grown to be the market leaders.